 Who can be undermethylated?

 I often see high achieving, type A individuals with strong perfectionistic tendencies to be undermethylated.
 They are calm on the outside with lots of inner tension and often, severe depression.
 Undermethylation is also an underlying component of autism.

 How can we fix it?

-Undermethylators have a genetic tendency to be very low in calcium, magnesium, methionine, and vitamin B6, with excessive levels of folic acid.
+Undermethylators have a genetic tendency to be very low in calcium, magnesium, methionine, and vitamin B6, with excessive levels of folate.
 This condition can be safely corrected and balanced with dietary and nutrient therapy, as well as lifestyle modifications.
 First, let’s see if you might be impacted by this.
 Take my free, five-minute life assessment to find out if this applies to you.

 What is overmethylation?